 Since 1979, when the Philosophy Department at Bowling Green State University began teaching its MA in Applied Philosophy, its graduate program has occupied a unique place in North American philosophy.
 This uniqueness was augmented in 1990 by the addition of a PhD program, also in Applied Philosophy, which remains the only one of its kind.
 To find out more about our program, click here or on the Noteworthy Features link.
 This is not to say that only Applied Philosophy is taught here.
 A graduate student at Bowling Green will receive a well-rounded education in all of the traditional areas of philosophy as well.

-hiatus, we are now accepting incoming applications for the Fall 2016
+We are now accepting incoming applications for the Fall 2017

 The Departmental offices are located in the center of the campus and occupy the third floor of the recently renovated Shatzel Hall.
 In addition to faculty and graduate student offices, the Department houses the Richard Lineback Applied Philosophy Library.
 To assist research all graduate student offices are furnished with computers with network and internet access.